boundlessdigital/aws-appsync-events-websockets-client-go/README.md

 A Go client library for interacting with the AWS AppSync Events API via WebSockets.
 This library provides a convenient way to connect to your AppSync Events API, subscribe to channels, publish messages, and manage the WebSocket connection lifecycle with IAM-based authentication.

-This client is specifically for the **AWS AppSync Events API**, which is distinct from the AWS AppSync GraphQL API.
-Ensure you are using the correct service endpoints.
+This client is specifically for the **AWS AppSync Events API**.
+Ensure you are using the correct service endpoints for the Events protocol.

 ## Features